GibranLyra/CsTv/README.md

 ## Architecture

-FuzeccCsTv follows the MVVM (Model-View-ViewModel) architecture and employs the repository pattern for clean and maintainable code.
+CsTv follows the MVVM (Model-View-ViewModel) architecture and employs the repository pattern for clean and maintainable code.

 ## Getting Started